Vulnerabilities and Backdoors: Bulgarian Military Declares Su-57 Unreliable Due to Chinese Components

-Western sanctions have negatively impacted the Su-57 project implementation
+Western sanctions have negatively affected the implementation of the Su-57 project

 Western sanctions against Russia have seriously affected the production of Su-57 fighters, limiting the country's access to critical components.
 As a result, Russia has had to purchase some components in China, writes Bulgarian Military.